Early Stopping Chain-of-thoughts in Large Language Models: Experiments

 \subsection{Main Results}

-\textbf{Token efficiency and accuracy.} We begin by comparing ES-CoT against standard CoT prompting with greedy decoding \citep{wei2022chain}.
-Table \ref{tab:result:main} reports accuracy and the average number of generated tokens.
-As shown, ES-CoT reduces tokens usage by about 41\% on average.
-For example, on the Olympiad dataset with Qwen3, greedy CoT requires 10,652 tokens per answer on average, whereas ES-CoT only needs 4,624 tokens--a reduction of 56.59\%.
+\textbf{Token efficiency and accuracy.} Table \ref{tab:result:main} reports accuracy and the average number of generated tokens for our method and each benchmark method.
+We begin by comparing ES-CoT against standard CoT prompting (Naive) with greedy decoding \citep{wei2022chain}.
+ES-CoT significantly reduces costs while barely affecting performance.
+As shown, compared to Naive, ES-CoT reduces token usage by an average of 8.9\% to 22.68\%.
+For example, on the GPQA dataset with DeepSeek, Naive requires 9,860 tokens per answer on average, whereas ES-CoT only needs 6,310 tokens, resulting in a reduction of 36\%.
 These results demonstrate that ES-CoT delivers substantial savings in inference cost by shortening reasoning traces.

-Turning to accuracy, ES-CoT achieves performance comparable to greedy CoT across all tasks.
-In some cases, accuracy even improves: on the Minerva and Olympiad datasets with QwQ, ES-CoT surpasses CoT despite using fewer tokens.
+Turning to accuracy, ES-CoT achieves performance comparable to Naive across all tasks.
+In some cases, accuracy even improves: on the GPQA dataset with DeepSeek, ES-CoT surpasses CoT despite using fewer tokens.
 This suggests that ES-CoT not only reduces cost but occasionally mitigates overthinking, improving answer quality \citep{chen2024not}.
 Overall, the results in Table~\ref{tab:result:main} show that ES-CoT maintains accuracy while significantly lowering inference cost.

-\textbf{Intersection of ES-CoT and CoT.} Since the objective of ES-CoT is to stop reasoning early while preserving the final answer, we further examine the overlap between ES-CoT and CoT outputs.
-Table~\ref{tab:same} reports the ratio of instances where the two methods produce the same answer.
-Consistent with our theoretical analysis in Section~\ref{sec:theory}, the overlap ratios are high across all models and datasets.
-In particular, DeepSeek yields at least 87\% identical answers, confirming that ES-CoT typically halts at the point where the final answer has already stabilized.

-Notably, ES-CoT is a general method that does not require any prior knowledge of model capabilities or task difficulty.
-The cost reduction with minimal impact on correctness stems directly from the early-stop mechanism.